The internet is flooded with stories about the impossibility of having relationships with BPD women.

 Rick – THANK YOU for putting the basic masculine/feminine dynamic into perspective with BPD.

 I have been reading all of the BPD stuff on the web after having just ended a 10 year marriage in a bitter divorce.
-(Did you go through my BPD Relationship Blueprint course 10 times yet?
-If not you need to do so ASAP.)
+(Did you go through my Better BPD Relationships course multiple times yet?
+If not you need to do so.)

 Looking back was she a crazy woman?
 Yup.
 The sweet wasn’t that sweet, and the mean was off the charts.
 But, what I do see is my contribution to all of it.
 (Good.
 Realizing that you contribute to the drama is key in improving and moving forward.
 Most people have a fragile ego and don’t accept responsibility.)